Tag

 Panicking with friends can be sublime.
 That shared fear and desperation, the yells and shrieks of people facing the same horde, each convinced they’re moments from being overwhelmed.
 In a sense, they already are.

-Horror games reach into your lizard brain and convince your amygdala that you’re in trouble.
+reach into your lizard brain and convince your amygdala that you’re in trouble.
 Left 4 Dead 2 is one of the best, because it’s built around saving your friends from that state.
 When the necrotic tongue of a Smoker comes grasping for your mate, you get to save the day with a well placed shot.
 When a Hunter pounces on your pal who’s straggling at the back, there you are with a punch and shotgun blast.
 When a Tank jumps right into the middle of your group… well, you can’t survive every time.

 That’s part of what makes triumph taste so sweet.
-You’re pulling together against an director that keeps you on your toes, sending in hordes when it thinks you can take them, but rarely throwing so much at you that it feels unfair.
+You’re pulling together against an AI director that keeps you on your toes, sending in hordes when it thinks you can take them, but rarely throwing so much at you that it feels unfair.
 Every level is an appropriately intense ordeal, where cries of frustration can quickly turn into tears of laughter.
 Ten years on, Valve are still the kings of co-op horror.
 Especially if you play Versus mode, and know the Hunter tearing into you is your mate Dave.

 .